ARTS-Laboratory/Paper-2026-FPGA-Deployable-Approximate-Topological-Framework/README.md

 3- Mathematics: includes the mathematical derivation of the Fast TDA in detail.

-4- media: includes the GitHub address related to this paper.
+4- media: includes the QR code for the GitHub address related to this paper.

 Reference paper